d4nieru/Stock-My-Geek/README.md

 * Edit a product
 * Delete a product

-## Screenshots
---There's no images at the moment :c--

 ## To-Do

 * A lot of stuff (This is my very first php project) [❌]